ibexa/documentation-developer/docs/getting_started/starting_ez_platform.md

 ### Description

-PHP, in 5.4 and later, comes with a [built-in webserver for development purposes](http://php.net/manual/en/features.commandline.webserver.php).
+PHP comes with a [built-in webserver for development purposes](http://php.net/manual/en/features.commandline.webserver.php).
 This is very handy, as it allows you to **kickstart development quickly**, avoiding having to install and configure [Apache](https://github.com/ezsystems/ezplatform/tree/master/doc/apache2) / [Nginx](https://github.com/ezsystems/ezplatform/tree/master/doc/nginx).
 All you need here is PHP 5.4+ with command line binary.

 ### Usage